 Intentional Adulteration of Chocolates

-It has come to light that in recent years, the amount of adulteration of traditional sweets increases with increase in demand, especially during festival times like Diwali.
-With changing preferences in distribution of sweets during festivities, chocolates have become the latest snack food items to be adulterated.
+It has come to light that in recent years, the amount of adulteration of traditional sweets increases with an increase in demand, especially during festival times like Diwali.
+With changing preferences in the distribution of sweets during festivities, chocolates have become the latest snack food items to be adulterated.
 Some unscrupulous businessmen intentionally carry out adulteration of chocolates to increase their profit margin.
 Some of the ways that adulteration of chocolates can be carried out intentionally, include:

 - Using inferior quality sugar for manufacturing chocolates.